A

 that just fit the door cutout.
 The vertical strips and the top strip

-was cut from 3/8 " maple.
+were cut from 3/8 " maple.
 This strip was then slotted so that the side

 windows could be slid into place as well as the bottom panels.
 Extra